renegade-studio/beta-O1/docs/transformers_deployment_guide_cn.md

 tokenizer = AutoTokenizer.from_pretrained(MODEL_PATH, trust_remote_code=True)

 messages = [
-    {"role": "user", "content": "What is your favourite condiment?"}, {"role": "assistant", "content": "Well, I'm quite partial to a good squeeze of fresh lemon juice.
-It adds just the right amount of zesty flavour to whatever I'm cooking up in the kitchen!"}, {"role": "user", "content": "Do you have mayonnaise recipes?"}
+    {"role": "user", "content": [{"type": "text", "text": "What is your favourite condiment?"}]}, {"role": "assistant", "content": [{"type": "text", "text": "Well, I'm quite partial to a good squeeze of fresh lemon juice.
+It adds just the right amount of zesty flavour to whatever I'm cooking up in the kitchen!"}]}, {"role": "user", "content": [{"type": "text", "text": "Do you have mayonnaise recipes?"}]}
 ]

 text = tokenizer.apply_chat_template(